zekenewsom/hyperlocal/README.md

 ## Troubleshooting
 - Prefer dev mode for the UI (`pnpm --filter ui dev`).
 Some environments can show harmless build warnings for optional `ws` addons.
 - If Data Health shows low rows after Start, wait and Refresh (backfill is rate‑limited) and verify partitions in `data/hyperliquid/parquet`.
+- If python‑binance errors on restricted location for `.com`, pass `--base-url https://api.binance.us` (script auto‑falls back).
+- If `configs/local.config.yaml` has YAML errors, the Python script will warn and continue with defaults; you can run with CLI flags only.